plone/documentation/docs/install/containers/examples/nginx-volto-plone-postgresql.md

 html_meta:
   "description": "Very simple Plone 6 setup with only one or more backend instances accessing a PostgreSQL server and data being persisted in a Docker volume."
   "property=og:description": "Very simple Plone 6 setup with only one or more backend instances accessing a PostgreSQL server and data being persisted in a Docker volume."
-  "property=og:title": "Nginx, Frontend, Backend, PostgreSQL container example" "keywords": "Plone 6, Container, Docker, Nginx, Frontend, Backend, PostgreSQL, "
+  "property=og:title": "nginx, Frontend, Backend, PostgreSQL container example" "keywords": "Plone 6, Container, Docker, nginx, Frontend, Backend, PostgreSQL, "
 ---

-# Nginx, Frontend, Backend, PostgreSQL container example
+# nginx, Frontend, Backend, PostgreSQL container example

 This example is a very simple setup with one or more backend instances accessing a Postgres server and data being persisted in a Docker volume.

-Nginx in this example is used as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/").
+{term}`nginx` in this example is used as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/").

 ## Setup